bhelx/below-c-level/content/schedule.md

 # Upcoming

+## 2025-05-06T18:00:00-05:00 - Aaron Lee - Hop on the CAN Bus!

+Not all networking is Ethernet!
+Come learn about an alternative, the Controller Area Network, or CAN Bus for short.
+What is CAN?
+Where do you find CAN?
+How does it work?
+How is it different from Ethernet and WiFi?
+What are some tools you can use to tinker with a CAN Bus?
+I'll try to cover a lot of ground, hopefully something interesting for everyone.

 ## 2025-04-01T18:00:00-05:00 - Jeff Read - An Implementation of the Deflate Algorithm

 Jeff Read will be discussing the [Deflate](https://en.wikipedia.org/wiki/Deflate) algorithm, a general data compression algorithm first developed by Phil Katz for his [PKZIP](https://www.pkware.com/products/pkzip) software, and now widely used in the PNG image format, gzip compressed files, and other applications.
 Mr. Read will present an implementation of the algorithm he wrote in [Scheme](https://www.scheme.org/) and talk about the details of the implementation and the challenges he faced writing it.

 # Archive